 (1 pt. each) Read the following narrative.
-Fill in each \\\\ blank with the single most specific or appropriate corresponding concept from the answer bank.
-(Each \\\\ blank does have exactly one corresponding answer.)
+Fill in each blank with the single most specific or appropriate corresponding concept from the answer bank.
+(Each blank does have exactly one corresponding answer.)
 Each option can be used more than once.

-A. Conditional Breakpoint B. Creational Design Pattern C. Defect D. Fault E. Fault Localization F. Feature Request G. Priority H. Profiling I. Requirements Elicitation J. Singleton Design Pattern K. Stakeholder L. Swiss Cheese Model M. Traceability N. Triage O. Watchpoint
+0 1 , i A. Conditional Breakpoint B. Creational Design Pattern C. Defect D. Fault E. Fault Localization F. Feature Request G. Priority H. Profiling I. Requirements Elicitation J. Singleton Design Pattern K. Stakeholder L. Swiss Cheese Model M. Traceability N. Triage O. Watchpoint

-- (a) B The video streaming site BiliKan uses a single Video class to encapsulate manipulation of multiple video formats.
-Each video format has an associated subclass that works with that specific video format. - (b) C Your new intern inserts a null pointer dereference in the middle of your team's module. - (c) D Your code compiles just fine, but running it against one test case seems to cause accessing memory beyond the boundary of an array, leading to a crash at runtime. - (d) J The Pizza company Trionomos wants to keep track of their statistics, such as pizzas sold, revenue to date, and number of locations in one centralized location. - (e) G In the middle of a sprint, your manager tells you to fix a bug identified in a defect report as soon as possible. - (f) L A credit reporting company NutriFax experiences a massive data breach.
-Upon investigation, it was discovered that multiple failures occurred in sequence: the database did not throttle queries, the front-end allowed requesting millions of records at once, and the authentication mechanism allowed administrative access without valid credentials. - (g) F The developers of "Bashing Mealworms" want to add support for different colored in-game Mealworm characters in response to player feedback. - (h) A A developer wants to stop a program's execution when the variable x equals 5. - (i) H You insert time measurements at the beginning of each function to determine which functions of code to optimize by reimplementing in native C. - (j) N A defect report related to the Pizza topping "anchovies" is received.
-However, the report is closed because it is deemed not reproducible. - (k) I Hannah approaches a new customer concerning their request for new pharmacy management software.
-Hannah prepares for interactions with this customer by reading about prescription laws to determine the scope and costs of a pharmacy-related software project. - (l) M The music software VeggieLoops has an individual test case for each individual requirement. - (m) K The printer company Cannon is considering developing software that optimally conserves ink in their consumer printers.
-However, the CEO is concerned that this will
+- (a) The developers of "Bashing Mealworms" want to add support for different colored in-game Mealworm characters in response to player feedback. - (b) The music software VeggieLoops has an individual test case for each individual requirement. - (c) A defect report related to the Pizza topping "anchovies" is received.
+However, the report is closed because it is deemed not reproducible. - (d) Your code compiles just fine, but running it against one test case seems to cause accessing memory beyond the boundary of an array, leading to a crash at runtime. - (e) The Pizza company Trionomos wants to keep track of their statistics, such as pizzas sold, revenue to date, and number of locations in one centralized location. - (f) A credit reporting company NutriFax experiences a massive data breach.
+Upon investigation, it was discovered that multiple failures occurred in sequence: the database did not throttle queries, the front-end allowed requesting millions of records at once, and the authentication mechanism allowed administrative access without valid credentials. - (g) A developer on your team ranks lines of code by suspiciousness to identify a buggy "if" statement in their code. - (h) In the middle of a sprint, your manager tells you to fix a bug identified in a defect report as soon as possible. - (i) Your new intern inserts a null pointer dereference in the middle of your team's module. - (j) You insert time measurements at the beginning of each function to determine which functions of code to optimize by reimplementing in native C. - (k) The printer company Cannon is considering developing software that optimally conserves ink in their consumer printers.
+However, the CEO is concerned that this will overly diminish ink cartridge sales, and so cancels the project.
+The developers on the customer success team were very surprised by this move, given the interests expressed by customers. - (1) \ldots A developer wants to stop a program's execution when the variable x equals 5. - (m) Hannah approaches a new customer concerning their request for new pharmacy management software.
+Hannah prepares for interactions with this customer by reading about prescription laws to determine the scope and costs of a pharmacy-related software project.